rynbrd/sentinel/README.md

 section is a mapping of watcher names to their configuration.
 Available watcher paremeters are:

+- `prefix` - Key paths will be prefixed with this value.
+This will have the `etcd.prefix` value prepended to it.
+Defaults to an empty string.
+This allows you to reuse a template across multiple watchers whose keys would otherwise look the same.
 - `watch` - A list of etcd keys to wait watch for changes.
 These are automatically prefixed with the the value of `etcd.prefix`.
 - `context` - A list of keys whose values will be retrieved and passed to the